miguelraz/miguelraz.github.io/diary.md

 # Virtual diary for progress on all fronts

+# 05/04/2021

+86. Chris Elrod with the amazing hint that `@code_native` has a `syntax=:intel` or `syntax=:att` flag!

+87. Nice idea during the vacation: need to get
+- list of all the conditions passed to the integrator and find a way to shove them into the type system.
+- just ignore the commented rules, they don't pass those cases anyways :/
+- find the first comment symbol "/;", (Only 8 are excluded), and slurp with regex the lhs := rhs /; assumptions
+- make sure to separate the assumptions so that the weird list syntax doesn't creep in.

+88. [up](https://github.com/akavel/up) Ultimate Plumber is absolutely amazing at ripgreppin' files and seeing results in real time.
+Someone rewrite it in Rust already!

+My workflow goes like this:

+- `cat` a file into up: `cat file.txt | up`
+- setup pipes for grepping and counting `rg "foo" | rg --invert-match "bar" | wc`

 # 31/03/2021

 85. Made public advances on Rubin.jl today.
 Turns out you can call (Within Mathematica)